Disney World in Summer- How to Beat the Heat and Avoid the Crowds

 Now hearing all this information about the heat and rain at Disney World in the summer can be enough to scare off anyone but the good news is you can beat the heat and find ways to cope to still have a great vacation!
 And there’s plus sides to visiting during hot weather- more time to enjoy your resort pool or Disney World water parks!

-Here’s my best tips on surviving the heat at Disney World in the summer!
+Surviving the Heat at Disney World in the Summer!

-- Make time for summer treats like a cold Dole Whip in Adventureland in Magic Kingdom or some ice-cream on Main Street, U.S.A.
+• Make time for summer treats like a cold Dole Whip in Adventureland in Magic Kingdom or some ice-cream on Main Street, U.S.A.
 You can find plenty of great desserts around Disney World which often include a variety of cold treats which can be a quick respite from any warm day.
+See all of the Dole Whips you can get at Disney World ranked!

 Plan Your Disney World Trip!